rand-projects/fisb-rest/docs/source/document.rst

 Static and Non-Static Requests
 ------------------------------

-Almost all of the rest server calls are *non-static*.
+Almost all of the REST server calls are *non-static*.
 That means that they return active, timed data from FIS-B. A few calls are *static*.
 These do not return active FIS-B data, but other fixed results, such as information about the colors and text to display as legend data for